john-cd/rust_howto/bk/src/other/devops/github_actions.md

 [![rust-cache-github][c-rust_cache-github-badge]][c-rust_cache-github]
 [![rust-cache-lib.rs][c-rust_cache-lib.rs-badge]][c-rust_cache-lib.rs]

-`Swatinem/rust-cache` is the current recommended cache action, which handles properly optimizing cache effectiveness for a cargo build in CI.
+`Swatinem/rust-cache` is the current recommended cache action, which handles properly optimizing cache effectiveness for a [cargo][p-cargo] build in CI.
 That action also automatically sets `CARGO_INCREMENTAL=0` for users of the action.

 Example `.github/workflows/<name>.yml`